ANUBushfireInitiative/bushfire-drone-simulation/bushfire_drone_simulation/README.rst

 *  target_file

-    The optional targets file, required if the unassigned_drones dictionary is included, designates the locations and active duration of various targets that aircraft should travel towards when unassigned.
+    The optional targets file designates the locations and active duration of various targets that aircraft should travel towards when unassigned.
+Note that this file does not have to be specified even if an unassigned_drones dictionary is included.

     .. csv-table::
         :header: "latitude", "longitude", start time,finish time